MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-display-dynamics-365-record-session-agent-application.md

   - D365CE
   - D365USD
 ---
-# Walkthrough 4: Display a Microsoft Dynamics 365 Customer Engagement apps record in a session in your agent application
+# Walkthrough 4: Display a record in a session in your agent application
 This walkthrough demonstrates how to display [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] apps records in a session in your agent application using window navigation rules and session controls in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)].
 It also demonstrates the use of replacement parameters to dynamically display the name of the hosted control based on the currently displayed account record.
 This walkthrough is built on top of the previous walkthrough, [Walkthrough 3: Display Microsoft Dynamics 365 Customer Engagement apps records in your agent application](../unified-service-desk/walkthrough-3-display-microsoft-dynamics-365-records-in-your-agent-application.md), to display an account record in a session when you click on one of the accounts in the **Account** search result window.

 ## Prerequisites